PrestaShop/prestashop-specs/back-office/wishlist.md

 ![wishlist screen 19](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-19.png)

-a user who accesses the shared link cannot modify the products, they can only add them to their shopping basket (if enabled) > Read-only view
+a user who accesses the shared link cannot modify the products, they can only add them to their shopping cart (if enabled) > Read-only view
 It is not an option in the module configuration.

 Once a user has copied the link, the "Copy link" CTA changes to "Link copied" and the user can close the pop-up.